 All workshops are 60 minutes to allow plenty of time for Q&A and interaction/signing/pictures with Jenny and the students following the workshop.

-$150 per workshop plus travel expenses.
-Full Day Option: $500.
-Jenny will spend the entire day at your school, providing a maximum of three workshops plus small group meetings with students at lunch, classroom or library settings.
+$250 per workshop plus travel expenses.
+Full Day Option: $1,000.
+Jenny will spend the entire day at your school, providing a maximum of three workshops plus small group meetings with students at lunch, classroom or library settings, and a book signing.
 A great option is for several schools/groups in an area/city to pool together to split expenses to make this an affordable opportunity.
-Please check Jenny's calendar for availability and to see if she will be in your area.

-Jenny will need a screen and projector for PowerPoint presentations for workshops #2 - #7, and internet access for sharing specific videos for workshops #1 and #4.
+Jenny will need a screen and HDMI connected projector with sound for PowerPoint presentations, and internet access for sharing specific videos for workshops #1 and #4.
 She will need a small prop table for all workshops, and a dry erase board or flip chart/markers for workshop #1.
 Jenny will bring her laptop or provide her presentation on a thumb drive, and she will also bring a wireless remote.
 Depending on the venue, Jenny will likely need a mic, preferably a headset over hand held.

 For questions, information, or to schedule Jenny, please send your desired dates, desired workshop (s), and information about your school or group to firstname.lastname@example.org.